 Why do we need your photos/videos?

-Sands library contains photographs, videos, personal stories, poems, films and music submitted by our supporters, who are a crucial part of the Sands story and its work supporting bereaved parents, making change happen and working to ensure that fewer babies die.
+Sands library contains photographs, videos, personal stories, poems, films and music submitted by our supporters, individuals and families, who are a crucial part of the Sands story and its work supporting bereaved parents, making change happen and working to ensure that fewer babies die.

 Such materials are very useful in helping Sands achieve its aims as they add depth and reality to the information on the Sands website as well as in our publications for bereaved families, volunteers, fundraisers, health professionals, policy makers, potential funding organisations, the press and public and for awareness campaigns.